 9. Stress-Induced Nervous Tension Shaking

-A rabbit that has been exposed to too much tension or loud and frightening noises may start to suffer from nervous tension.
+A constantly shaking rabbit may have nervous tension.
+It happens when your rabbit has been exposed to too much tension or loud and frightening noises for an extended period.
 This is somewhat different from fear.
 The rabbit moves past the point of being “jumpy” and becomes almost catatonic.
 They will avoid others, sit in a corner, and they will stop trembling and start jittering.

 Convulsive contractions of their muscles or spasms may be seen in a nervous rabbit.
 A nervous rabbit can also be unexpectedly vicious, kicking out for no reason or bullying other rabbits.
 This is quite like someone who has post-traumatic stress disorder or shell shock.